ncbi/icn3d/README.md

 ```

 ## Change log
+The production version [icn3d-1.4.1](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-1.4.1.zip) was release on November 3, 2017.
+The version of THREE.js in the zip file was fixed.

 The production version [icn3d-1.4.0](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-1.4.0.zip) was release on November 2, 2017.
 The rendering speed has been significantly improved by using the Imposter shaders from NGL Viewer.
 A bug in "Share Link" was fixed.

 The production version [icn3d-1.3.10](https://www.ncbi.nlm.nih.gov/Structure/icn3d/icn3d-1.3.10.zip) was release on October 27, 2017.
 The "Save File" issue in Chrome 60 and after was fixed.